What happens if Maloney wins the AG primary?

 The polls are open on Sept.
 13 from 6 a.m. to 9 p.m.
 You must be a registered Democrat to vote in the primary.

 That may not assuage Elisa Sumner, the chair of the Dutchess County Democrats and another member of the Vacancy Committee.
 She too did not respond to a request from The Current for comment but was quoted in The Intercept saying she found Maloney’s dual candidacy to be “an insult to the people in his congressional district.
 He’s basically saying to them, ‘If I can’t be attorney general, then I’ll still be your representative, but if I can, I’m leaving.’ ”

 Along with the attorney general, Democrats on Sept.
 13 will select candidates for governor and lieutenant governor.
 Actor and activist Cynthia Nixon is challenging incumbent Andrew Cuomo in the governor’s race, and Jumaane Williams, a New York City councilman, is taking on Lieutenant Governor Kathy Hochul.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.